Providers

 - Click the eye icon to toggle show/hide.

-- Close the dialog — keys are saved automatically on close.
+- Navigate away — keys are saved automatically.

 Keys are saved locally in the Tarsk database on your machine.
 They are never sent anywhere except directly to the provider’s API.